 NOTE: it won’t smell forever.
 The smell usually lasts around three weeks.

 When purchasing cocoa beans, you want to ensure they are stored sheltered from the rain.
 It can develop fungus when left outdoors (even if confined to bags).
 If the bag feels heavy when you lift it, someone probably left it out in the rain.

 Choose bags that have an intense chocolatey smell — not the ones that smell musty!
 Also, choose bags from the middle of the stack, as they will be the driest.

 Cautionary Tips for Cocoa Bean Mulch

 You’ll want to be sure to wear gloves and be wary of the fair amount of fine dust these bags of mulch can create, especially if you plop one down that is open.

 The application process may not be suitable for children or pets, such as dogs.
-Cocoa bean mulch is toxic to dogs and will cost you a trip to the vet and possibly your pet’s life.
+Cocoa bean mulch contains toxins, making it dangerous to dogs.
+If a toxic dose is ingested, go to a vet immediately.

-After all, chocolate isn’t good for dogs, even in ground-up mulch form when it’s delivering nutrients to your garden.
+Even in ground-up mulch form, when it’s delivering nutrients to your garden, it is still dangerous.